-- Read the AP Physics 1 and Physics 2 Curriculum Framework.
+- Read the AP Physics 1 and AP Physics 2 Course and Exam Description.

-- Watch the video AP Physics 1: Algebra-Based & AP Physics 2: Algebra-Based: An Overview of the Course Redesign (.mp4), which describes the upcoming changes and explains key aspects of the curriculum framework.
+- Watch the video AP Physics 1 and AP Physics 2: An Overview of the Course Redesign (.mp4), which describes the upcoming changes and explains key aspects of the curriculum framework.

 - Become familiar with the AP Course Audit process.

-- Plan to participate in professional development in 2013 and 2014 to become more familiar with the course changes and receive support in planning.
+- Plan to participate in professional development to become more familiar with the course changes and receive support in planning.